/ The ClaimCompass Blog

 Why should you keep your travel documents?

-For example, if your claim for delayed flight compensation is denied and you decide to bring matters before a National Enforcement Body or a court, then if you cannot provide a boarding pass, your case may be deemed ineligible for lack of proof you even travelled.
+Whether you’re claiming expenses and/or compensation from the airline directly or via your insurance provider, you will always be required to provide some sort of proof.
+For example, if your claim for delayed flight compensation is denied and you decide to bring matters before a National Enforcement Body or a court, then if you cannot provide a boarding pass, your case may be deemed ineligible for lack of proof you even traveled.

 One more thing - be careful how you dispose of your boarding pass.
 That barcode contains a lot of personal information and it isn’t too hard to read it using a free website like this one.